 Karnataka has 15 species of owls – from the huge Spot-bellied Eagle-owl to the tiny scops owls and owlets – in two families and ten genera.
 This diversity of species (around 40% of the 37 species recorded in India) is due to the variety of habitats across the state.

 Many species of owls have projections on top of their heads that resemble external ears.
 These are, in fact, just skin projections covered in long feathers that have no function in the bird’s hearing.
+In some languages, there are different names for owls with and without ear tufts.
+In French, owls with ear tufts are called “hibou” and owls without ear tufts are called “chouette”.
+In Japanese, the corresponding names are “mimizuku” and “fukurou”.
 While the function of these ear tufts is not fully understood, there are various hypotheses about the actual function of these ear tufts:

 - Identification at night (especially during courting) – Since the same area might be occupied by both eared and non-eared species, the ear tufts help owls identify birds of their own kind at night due to the different silhouette.